dikortis/LetsTalkETC/Episodes/Episode_6.md

-slack channel i can upload them again but there's a there's a few arguments that were interesting there one was have a lower ET c amount so i think the ec IP proposal it's between 205 and 215 million given uncle rates over time I think it'll wind up closer to 10 than anything but anyway that basically the bounds will be somewhere between 200 and
+slack channel i can upload them again but there's a there's a few arguments that were interesting there one was have a lower ETC amount so i think the ec IP proposal it's between 205 and 215 million given uncle rates over time I think it'll wind up closer to 10 than anything but anyway that basically the bounds will be somewhere between 200 and
-210 I figure by five block five million so um
+210 I figure by five block five million